Sales Terms & Conditions

 - Risk in the Product and any Equipment passes to you as soon as it leaves our premises (even if we are delivering it to you).
-Where we deliver the Product under a Separate Service Contract, we will insure the Product and any Equipment in accordance with clause 4.
+Where we deliver the Product, we will insure the Product and any Equipment in accordance with clause 5.

 - In all other cases you must take out insurance covering the Product (and also insure any Equipment that is on your premises) against loss or damage and note our interest in them.
 You must pay us any insurance payout you receive relating to the Product or Equipment.

-- You must show us evidence on request that you have taken out all required insurances.
+- You must show us evidence on reasonable request that you have taken out all required insurances.

-- You must not do anything (including failing to act) that we believe is likely to adversely affect our reputation, sales or brands.
+- You must not do anything (including failing to act) that is reasonably likely to adversely affect our reputation, sales or brands.
 We must not do anything (including failing to act) that is reasonably likely to adversely affect your reputation, sales or brands.

 - Products supplied to you for consumption or dispensing on licensed premises must not be mixed with other liquids or substances, except as expressly requested by a patron, and must only be dispensed from taps and other devices bearing our product name or logo for the Product.

-- You must notify us within 7 days of any change in your ownership, shareholders, directors, registered office or business address.
+- You must notify us within 7 days before any change in your ownership, shareholders, directors, registered office or business address.

 Disputes and Claims

-- You must use your best endeavours to raise any Claims or dispute relating to the Product, the Equipment, an invoice or payment within 24 hours of the Product/Equipment being delivered to you.
+- You must use your best endeavours to raise any Claims relating to the Product, the Equipment, an invoice or payment within 48 hours of the Product/Equipment being delivered to you.
 Otherwise, you waive and give up all Claims you have against us in relation to any visible defects or shortages in the Product or Equipment delivered.

 - To the maximum extent permitted by law (including Part 3-2 of the Australian Consumer Law), we limit our liability to you in respect of any Claim relating to the Product, the Equipment or any services we provide to you in connection with them to our choice of supplying equivalent Product or Equipment, or resupplying the services, or giving you a credit for any price paid or payable for the Product, Equipment or services.

 - Except for those statutory guarantees that apply under the Australian Consumer Law or as expressly set out in these Terms, we exclude all express or implied warranties or representations about the Products, Equipment or services we provide to you in connection with them.

-- Neither we nor you are liable to the other for any failure to perform an obligation under these Terms (other than the payment of money) where we are prevented from performing because of an act of God, natural disaster, terrorism, war or any other occurrence beyond the relevant party’s reasonable control.
+- Neither we nor you are liable to the other for any failure to perform an obligation under these Terms (other than the payment of money) where the affected party is prevented from performing because of an act of God, natural disaster, terrorism, war or any other occurrence beyond the relevant party’s reasonable control.

 Privacy and Spam

 - We (and our Related Bodies Corporate) may use your personal information to obtain and process credit reports about you as reasonably necessary for the purposes of these Terms, to manage and enforce our rights under these Terms, to meet our legal obligations and for direct marketing and promotional purposes, and you consent to such use.

 - We may disclose your personal information to our contractors or agents on strictly confidential terms as reasonably necessary for the purposes of these Terms, and you consent to such disclosure.

-- These are our standard terms of supply and we may change them from time to time.
-When you order Product from us, you are offering to acquire them on the most up-to-date version of these Terms as printed on the relevant invoice or otherwise notified to you.
+- These are our standard terms of supply.
+When you order Product from us, you are offering to acquire them on the most up-to-date version of these Terms as printed on the relevant invoice or otherwise notified to you prior to your order.